New Student Arrival To-Do List

 Update the following fields in your Student Admin record:

-- Current Local Address (where you are living in the U.S. If you are at a temporary address, like a hotel, list this temporary address)
+- Current Local Address (where you are living in the U.S. If you are at a temporary address, like a hotel, list this temporary address.
+Don't forget to update it again when you move to more permanent housing.

 - Phone Number (U.S. phone number, or phone number you are using in the U.S.)